 So what “terrible” topics are you avoiding?

 If you are struggling for an impressive topic, brainstorming “unacceptable” ideas can be liberating.
 You might, like these students, discover a great story (or stories) in your most humbling experiences.
 One of those stories might be the narrative that best captures who you are.

 Not all your mistakes and miseries are worth sharing.
 If you brainstorm a list of “terrible, unacceptable” topics, many (if not most) of those topics won’t be appropriate.
 And revealing a traumatic time in your past — “selling your pain” — is not necessarily the best topic for everyone.

 Writing about suffering and adversity is not the only way to reveal your defining qualities.
-But admissions officers do want to know that you’ve made mistakes and that you’ve grown from them — that’s the essence of the Common App prompt #2, about setbacks and failures.
+But admissions officers do want to know that you’ve made mistakes and that you’ve grown from them — that’s the essence of the Common App prompt #2, about challenges, setbacks and failures.
 It’s one way of showing vulnerability, which is key to writing about personal growth.
-And personal growth is arguably the whole point of the personal statement!
+And personal growth is arguably the whole point of the personal statement.
 So give this exercise a try.
 Which of your stories, your personal truths, seem “unacceptable”?
 And what have you learned since then?

 Want more ideas for brainstorming essay topics?
 Keep checking my blog, or reach out to me today!